-The Board has deliberated with regard to the Code's recommendations to fully disclose the remuneration of directors and the top key management personnel (who are not Directors or the Executive Chairman).
+The Board has deliberated with regard to the Code's recommendations to fully disclose the remuneration of directors and the top five (5) key management personnel (who are not Directors or the Executive Chairman).
 The Board is of the opinion that, in view of the confidentiality nature and sensitivity of key management personnel (who are not Directors or the Executive Chairman) remuneration matters and the Board's concern over poaching of key management personnel (who are not Directors or the Executive Chairman) by competitors, the Board had opted to disclose the remuneration of key management personnel (who are not Directors or the Executive Chairman) in percentage terms and in incremental bands of \$250,000.
 Further, the Board is of the view that the total aggregate remuneration paid to the top five (5) key management personnel (who are not Directors or the Executive Chairman) is not material as the total aggregate remuneration paid amounted to less than 4% of the total other operating expenses of the Group.

-The employees whose remuneration exceeded \$50,000 for the financial year ended 30 June 2018 and who are immediate family members of the Directors or the Executive Chairman are as follows:
+The employees whose remuneration exceeded \$50,000 for the financial year ended 30 June 2019 and who are immediate family members of the Directors or the Executive Chairman are as follows:

-Benefits Directors' Salary Bonus in Kind Fees Total Name of Employee Remuneration Band % % % % % Danny Lee Kum Mun (1) \$50,000 to below \$150,000 94 6 - 100 Jane Ang Li Fern (2) \$50,000 to below \$150,000 93 7 - 100 Veronica Ang Bee Fong (3) \$50,000 to below \$150,000 94 6 1 100
+Salary Bonus Benefits in Kind Directors' Fees Total Name of Officers Remuneration Band % % % % % Danny Lee Kum Mun (i) \$50,000 to below \$150,000 94 6 - 100 Jane Ang Li Fern (ii) \$50,000 to below \$150,000 94 6 100 Veronica Ang Bee Fong(iii) \$50,000 to below \$150,000 95 5 - - 100

-- (1) Mr Danny Lee Kum Mun is the husband of Ms Yvonne Ang Siew Chien and son-in-law of Mr Ang Kah Hong, Executive Director - (2) Ms Jane Ang Li Fern is the daughter of Mr Ang Kha King, Executive Director - (3) Ms Veronica Ang Bee Fong is the niece of Mr Ang Kah Hong and Mr Ang Kha King, Executive Directors
+- (i) Mr Danny Lee Kum Mun is the husband of Ms Yvonne Ang Siew Chien and son-in-law of Mr Ang Kah Hong, Executive Director. - (ii) Ms Jane Ang Li Fern is the daughter of Mr Ang Kha King, Executive Director. - (iii) Ms Veronica Ang Bee Fong is the niece of Mr Ang Kah Hong and Mr Ang Kha King, both are Executive Directors.